 Diameter of rod – 2.75 in (7 cm)˜

 The whole device is painted buff and the marking Din St 250 is stencilled in white paint on the side of the plate remote from the bomb.Tactical and Technical Trends No. 41, December 30, 1943

 Hitler’s Stuka Squadrons: The JU 87 at War 1936-1945, John Ward

-The dinort rod may be made out of wood or metal, the metal variant consisting of a drawn steel tube with a circular steel plate welded to the base and a steel cup welded to the top.
+The Dinort rod may be made out of wood or metal, the metal variant consisting of a drawn steel tube with a circular steel plate welded to the base and a steel cup welded to the top.
 A threaded lug is also welded to the top and passes trough a hole in the cup.
-This lug can be screwed into the suspension bolt socked at the nose of a bomb to attatch the dinort rod.
+This lug can be screwed into the suspension bolt socked at the nose of a bomb to attach the Dinort rod.
 The flange of the cup will

 The wooden variant consists of a square wooden stick with two square wooden plates nailed to the bottom, and two U shaped steel plates welded together at the top. a bolt is welded onto the U shaped steel plates to secure the rod to the bomb.

 TM 9-1985 2, German Explosive Ordnance (1953)